 Empathy, relative to sympathy, is much more a felt thing.
-Feelings can often be perceived as messy, irrational, weak or overwhelming so it’s understandable that empathy is the less practiced of the two.
+Feelings can often be perceived as messy, irrational, weak, or overwhelming, so it’s understandable that empathy is the least practiced of the two.

 Empathy is to put oneself from an inside perspective of another person’s mind, emotions, and body.
 It is to feel and understand another’s feelings without reacting inside yourself or taking on the emotion.
 For example, in an empathetic interchange, you wouldn’t walk away feeling worse.
 The person’s experience is theirs, not yours.

-To empathize means to create a safe, nurturing space that helps the person process their experience and to integrate their emotions, so they are better equipped to take illumined action.
+To empathize means to create a safe, nurturing space that helps the person process their experience and integrate their emotions so they are better equipped to take illumined action.
 And an added bonus: they don’t feel alone but connected and supported.